 It may be called 'payment cover', 'protection plan', 'ASU', 'loan protection', 'retail payment protection', 'loan care' or similar.
 If unsure, ask the lender.
 If you find something on your paperwork you didn't know about, investigate.

-Contact the company that sold the policy, using the address of the branch you visited first.
+For other firms, contact the company that sold the policy, using the address of the branch you visited first.
 If the seller was the insurance provider's 'appointed representative', it may tell you to contact it instead.

 Mis-selling's often systemic - in other words, it was part of the standard sales pitch to sell incorrectly - so it's still worth trying.
 The lender has responsibility to give full details, so is expected to have more evidence.
 The bank may know it was likely all customers were mis-sold during a specific period.